jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 impolite, so I took her half-smoked gift and stuck it in my billfold saying, "If it's ok with you, I'll save it for later."
 Famous last words.

+{{% pullquote %}}Funny what joining a $90-a-week Blues band and leaving town will do for your crushed ego.
+I learned to care again.
+I started to care about myself and slowly dare to rebuild a value system.{{% /pullquote %}}

 **Busted**